mrorigo/ensample/docs/SPEC.md

 ## 4. Server Tools (MCP Protocol)

-`MDAPFlow-MCP` exposes the following tools to its clients.
+`Ensample` exposes the following tools to its clients.

 ### 4.1 `mdapflow.execute_llm_role`
 The primary tool for invoking LLM roles with MDAP reliability.